carloca68/deviceService/README.md

 - Observability (opentelemetry?)
 - Secrets vault to get database access information
 - FIX: Add a test to validate the device creation status and fix the issue that is not respecting de status sent in the request.
+- FIX: Return values for update and delete devices.

 ## Performance improvements
 - Add distributed caching